wanghao1891/monitor/README.md

-# monitor
+# Monitor
-Monitor for multicast stream of ts over udp.
+This project is for monitoring the multicast streams of ts over udp.